esp-rs/rust-build/README.md

 Following instructions are specific for ESP32 and ESP32-S series based on Xtensa architecture.

-Instructions for ESP-C series based on RISC-V architecture are described in [RiscV section](#riscv-installation).
+Instructions for ESP-C series based on RISC-V architecture are described in [RISC-V section](#riscv-installation).

 #### Prerequisites